alestic/ec2-consistent-snapshot/README.md

     You may specify this option multiple times if you need to freeze multiple filesystems on the the EBS volume(s).

+- \--keep COUNT

+    How many snapshots to keep.
+If set, the oldest snapshots for each volume (that has a new snapshot created by running this script) will be deleted until COUNT number of snapshots remain.
+For example, if there were 5 snapshots of a volume before this script created the 6th for that volume, and the keep value is set to 4, then the oldest 2 snapshots will be deleted.
+    By default no snapshots will be deleted.

 - \--mongo

     Indicates that the volume contains data files for a running Mongo